|What is the American Sign Language and Interpreting program?

-The Department of American Sign Language (ASL) and Interpreter Training is designed to provide quality ASL and Interpreter education by offering a comprehensive series of classes including, but not limited to ASL, Deaf Culture, and the interpreting process.
-The department strives to provide an environment where students become fully prepared to work as interpreters and deaf support specialist/service providers (DSSSP) for members of this unique population.
+The American Sign Language and Interpreting Program within the Languages @SAC Department is designed to provide quality ASL and Interpreter education by offering a comprehensive series of classes including, but not limited to ASL, Deaf Culture, and the interpreting process.
+The department strives to provide an environment where students become fully prepared to work as interpreters and deaf support specialist for members of this unique population.

-- Role of a DSSSP in the community and educational settings
+- Role of a DSS in the community and educational settings

 - Advocacy, job coaching and mentoring